Splitting-based randomized dynamical low-rank approximations for stiff matrix differential equations: Introduction

-In recent years, efficient numerical solutions for large-scale stiff matrix differential equations have garnered significant attention in the fields of physics, chemistry, and engineering.
+In recent years, efficient numerical solutions for large-scale stiff matrix differential equations have garnered significant attention in the fields of physics, chemistry, and engineering \cite{jang2023sparse,weng2022multiscale}.
 The primary challenge lies in balancing computational efficiency with robustness against stiffness and high-dimensional nonlinearity.
-The traditional Lie-Trotter splitting method addresses the linear part analytically by separating the stiff and nonstiff terms and employing an exponential integrator \cite{hairer1993sp,ostermann2019convergence}.
-However, the low-rank approximation of the nonlinear terms still depends on the projective splitting integrator \cite{lubich2014projector}, which faces challenges related to sensitivity to small singular values and bottlenecks in computational efficiency \cite{kieri2016discretized}.
-Although Dynamic Low Rank Approximation (DLRA) significantly reduces dimensionality through manifold constraints \cite{koch2007dynamical}, its classical implementation is constrained by explicit step-size limitations and fixed rank assumptions \cite{kieri2019projection}.
-Subsequent improvements, such as the adaptive BUG method \cite{ceruti2022rank,carrel2024randomised}, enhance the stability but have limited scalability for high-dimensional nonlinear problems.
+The traditional Lie-Trotter splitting method addresses the linear part analytically by separating the stiff and nonstiff terms, with recent extensions demonstrating efficacy for nonlinear fractional PDEs \cite{zhao2021low}.
+Then an exponential integrator is employed \cite{hairer1993sp,ostermann2019convergence}.
+However, a dynamic low-rank approximation (DLRA) of the nonlinear terms still depends on the projective-splitting integrator \cite{lubich2014projector}.
+It faces challenges related to sensitivity to small singular values and bottlenecks in computational efficiency \cite{kieri2016discretized}.
+Although the DLRA significantly reduces dimensionality through manifold constraints \cite{koch2007dynamical}, its classical implementation is constrained by explicit step size limitations and fixed rank assumptions \cite{kieri2019projection}.
+Subsequent improvements, such as the adaptive BUG method \cite{carrel2025randomized,ceruti2022rank}, enhance the stability but have limited scalability for high-dimensional nonlinear problems.
 The emergence of randomized numerical linear algebra introduces new ideas for low-rank decomposition, including the randomized singular value decomposition (RSVD) proposed by Halko et al. \cite{halko2011finding} and the generalized Nyström method developed by Tropp et al. \cite{tropp2017practical}.
 These methods accelerate matrix approximation through sketching techniques.
-Additionally, \cite{carrel2024randomised} extend these approaches to dynamic scenarios by developing the dynamic randomized singular value decomposition (DRSVD) and dynamic generalized Nyström (DGN) methods, which demonstrate low variance and high parallelism in time-dependent systems \cite{lam2024randomized}.
-However, most existing studies concentrate on static or weakly stiff scenarios, and the deep integration of the splitting framework with randomized dynamic low-rank (DLR) methods has not been thoroughly investigated.
+Additionally, Carrel \cite{carrel2025randomized} extends these approaches to dynamic scenarios by developing the dynamic RSVD (DRSVD) and dynamic generalized Nyström (DGN) methods.
+These methods demonstrate low variance and high parallelism in time-dependent systems \cite{lam2024randomized}.
+However, most existing studies concentrate on static or weakly stiff scenarios, and the deep integration of the splitting framework with randomized dynamic low-rank (RDLR) methods has not been thoroughly investigated.